 I did not get a photo of the first snack, which I believe was a warm broth of pork knuckle.
 We were offered an apéritif, which we accepted, and got recommended the sparkling wine Ridgeview from Sussex, England.
-An excellent choice, which I was previosuly served by Knut-Espen Misje at restaurant Tango in Stavanger.
+An excellent choice, which I was previously served at restaurant Tango in Stavanger.
 The menu lay in front of us on the table in a small envelope.
-A six-course “omakase” menu, with the option of three extra dishes.
-Omakase means “trust the chef”, but all dishes were written on the card.
-In either case, we ordered the full menu (NOK 775,-) with two of the extra dishes and the drink pairings (NOK 795,-).
+A six-course omakase menu, with the option of three extra dishes.
+Omakase means trust the chef, but all dishes were written on the card.
+In either case, we ordered the full menu (NOK 775) with two of the extra dishes and the drink pairings (NOK 795).
 In the end our sommelier and host of the night, Alexander Jones, treated us with the third bonus serving as well to complete the menu.

 I like that a lot of the action happens at your table.
-Sauces are poured on your plate, there’s a 200 degrees C warm rock of Himalaya salt used to cook the langoustine and a lot of action going on with cooking torches!
-As a guest you get a better insight to how your food is prepared and even a bonus show!
+Sauces are poured on your plate, there is a 200°C warm rock of Himalaya salt used to cook the langoustine and a lot of action going on with cooking torches.
+As a guest, you get a better insight of how your food is prepared and even a bonus show.
 Not unlike how they do it at restaurants such as Maaemo, Ylajali, Kadeau & Geranium.
 To further enhance your dining experience, Bokbacka has built a coffee shop within the restaurant.
 Once the desserts are consumed you are invited to follow your waiter to the inner-most room of the venue.
 Here they have set up couches and small coffee tables, and there’s a small counter with an espresso machine.
 We asked for a hand-brewed Kalita, and Alex joined us at the table to make it.
 A very personal experience at a restaurant!

 Which are your top picks for Michelin stars in Oslo?